gszypko/spruce/README.md

-# mhdtoy
+# SPRUCE (Simulating Plasmas with modulaR flUid CodE)
-A two-dimensional MHD simulation with support for modular physics components.
+A (multi-)fluid plasma simulation code for your favorite plasma.
+Supports customizing the fluid model used and adding additional physics with a flexible module system.

 # Compiling
 This code was only developed using the GNU g++ compiler.
 Support for other C++ compilers is not guaranteed, but the code was developed across Windows, Linux, and macOS systems and so should be usable from any of the above.